docker/docs/datacenter/ucp/2.1/guides/user/services/use-domain-names-to-access-services.md

 The HTTP routing mesh can route to a service, as long as that service:

 * Is attached to a network that has the `com.docker.ucp.mesh.http` label.
-You can use the default `ucp-hrm` network or create your own
+Enabling the HTTP routing mesh creates a new service called `ucp-hrm` and a new network called `ucp-hrm`.
 * Publishes the ports that you want to route to
 * Has one or more labels with the prefix `com.docker.ucp.mesh.http`, specifying the ports to route to